The Nootka Trail now ranks as my favourite coastal trail in BC. It stretches for…

-I personally would recommend these 11 things to do – based on a couple of trips to Revelstoke, nearby hot springs and national parks over several visits.
+I personally would recommend these 11 things to do in Revelstoke, based on trips to nearby hot springs and national parks over several visits.
 There are also several adventurous activities I wish I’d done (see below) that will have to wait for the next visit.

 There’s lots of choice when it comes to hiking in nearby Mount Revelstoke National Park.
-Of the 20 plus hikes, one I’d suggest if you’ve got 4 – 6 hours, is the 14.2 kilometre return hike to Eva Lake.
-It’s only got 179 metres of elevation gain!
+Of the 20 plus hikes, one I’d suggest if you’ve got 4 – 6 hours, is the 14.2 km return hike to Eva Lake.
+It’s only got 179 m of elevation gain!

 The trail takes you through a forest of subalpine fir, Englemann spruce and mountain hemlock with periodic views of the Columbia River – literally thousands of feet below.

 If you hike in August you’ll be treated to wildflower-filled meadows.
 Eva Lake itself is lovely and worth the walk around.
 It makes a great lunch spot – or backcountry camping destination.

 Take a hike in Glacier National Park

 Continue past Mount Revelstoke National Park to reach Glacier National Park.
 Choose an easy hike like the Hemlock Grove Boardwalk Trail – put in place as a legacy to Rick Hansen’s 1987 Man in Motion tour.